xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 currently shaders are written in the html files to be easier to switched when just getelementbyid

-if more time, do the fft and philips spectrum calculations in gpu in compute shaders instead of cpu currently code is in cpu, cpu have the advantage of more flexible in the coding part where classes can be easily called by other classes, webassembly also can be used
+for future work, the fft and philips spectrum calculations in gpu compute shaders instead of cpu currently code is in cpu, cpu have the advantage of more flexible in the coding part where classes can be easily called by other classes, webassembly also can be used